SnowballSH/mindcraft/README.md

 For more comprehensive model configuration and syntax, see [Model Specifications](#model-specifications).

-For local models we support [ollama](https://ollama.com/) and we provide our own finetuned models for you to use.
+For local models we support [Ollama](https://ollama.com/) and [LM Studio](https://lmstudio.ai/).
-To install our models, install ollama and run the following terminal command:
+To install our models with Ollama, install Ollama and run the following terminal command:
 ```bash
 ollama pull sweaterdog/andy-4:micro-q8_0 && ollama pull embeddinggemma
 ```
+For LM Studio, download a model in the UI and start the local server.
+The REST API is available at `http://127.0.0.1:1234/api/v0` by default (models, chat/completions, embeddings).
+You can also use OpenAI compatibility mode at `http://127.0.0.1:1234/v1`.
+Supported LM Studio REST endpoints: `GET /api/v0/models`, `GET /api/v0/models/{model}`, `POST /api/v0/chat/completions`, `POST /api/v0/completions`, `POST /api/v0/embeddings`.
+You can override local base URLs with `OLLAMA_URL` or `LMSTUDIO_URL`, or set the `url` field in your model config.

 ## Online Servers
 To connect to online servers your bot will need an official Microsoft/Minecraft account.
 You can use your own personal one, but will need another account if you want to connect too and play with it.
 To connect, change these lines in `settings.js`: